October 2022 project update

-Preconstruction works for Stage 3 & 4 of the Tuggerawong Shared Pathway were completed in February 2022 and construction on Stage 3 was programmed for commencement in April however due to weather delays commenced in May 2022.
+Preconstruction works for Stages 3 & 4 of the Tuggerawong Shared Pathway were completed in February 2022 with construction on Stage 3 commenced in May 2022 and nearing finalisation.
+The elevated section of shared pathway within Stage 4 is currently underway.

 Following the completion of the first stage of the Tuggerawong Shared Pathway (Friday Street to Tuesday Street), Central Coast Council began planning for stages 2 to 5 of the pathway which will see the completion of the popular ‘Tuggerah Lake Loop’.